DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/move-and-resize-report-elements.md

 ![](../../../../images/eurd-web-move-multiple-report-controls.png)

-To resize a control, select it and then drag a rectangle drawn on its edge or corner.
+Select a control and then drag a rectangle drawn on its edge or corner to resize it.

 ![](../../../../images/img119279.png)